svitejs/vite-plugin-template/README.md

 This template creates an esm-only plugin by default.
 If you need to support commonjs, follow these steps:

-- update tsup config to include 'cjs' output and enable shims if needed
+1. Update tsup config to include 'cjs' output and enable shims if needed
-- update package.json exports map to add `"require":"./dist/index.cjs"` next to the import mapping
+2. Update package.json exports map to add `"require": "./dist/index.cjs"` next to the import mapping